-Route Paper 1 Paper 2 Paper 3 Paper 4 1 AS Level only (Candidates take all AS components in the same exam series) ✓ $\checkmark$ 2 A Level (staged over two years) Year 1 AS Level ✓ ✓ Year 2 Complete the A Level $\checkmark$ $\checkmark$ 3 A Level (Candidates take all components in the same exam series) $\checkmark$ $\checkmark$ ✓ $\checkmark$
+Route Paper 1 Paper 2 Paper 3 Paper 4 1 AS Level only (Candidates take all AS components in the same exam series) yes yes no no 2 A Level (staged over two years) Year 1 AS Level yes yes no no Year 2 Complete the A Level no no yes yes 3 A Level (Candidates take all components in the same exam series) yes yes yes yes

-\ Candidates carry forward their AS Level result subject to the rules and time limits described in the Cambridge Handbook.
+Candidates carry forward their AS Level result subject to the rules and time limits described in the Cambridge Handbook.
+See Making entries for more information on carry forward of results.

-Candidates following an AS Level route will be eligible for grades a-e.
-Candidates following an A Level route are eligible for grades A\-E.
+Candidates following an AS Level route are eligible for grades a-e.
+Candidates following an A Level route are eligible for grades A-E.